 Babushka – In Vashishth, lies the hippie corner called Babushka.
 With solo travellers from around the world, looking for friends, the kind of atmosphere the place gets is friendly.
 The food is super good too.

-Café 1947 – This vintage and traditional Italian café is one of the highlighted and Manali’s first music café in Manali.
+Café 1947 – This vintage and traditional Italian café are one of the highlighted and Manali’s first music café in Manali.
 Relish a meal, read a book, or play your favourite tunes – Cafe 1947 promises a perfect ambience for solo travellers and big groups alike.
 I’d rate it as my personal favourite.

 Casa Bella Vista – Popular for its Spanish and Italian cuisine, Casa Bella Vista guarantees picturesque panoramas of Manali.